www.weldreality.com.

 the discovery of poor welds on coolant pipes, nuclear news agency NucNet said

 on Monday.
-Chernobyl-3, the only remaining reactor on the site of the 1986 nuclear
+Chernobyl-3, the only remaining reactor on the of the 1986 nuclear

 accident, now was expected to resume operations in mid-November, six weeks later